Inflammation of the growth zone around the hip

 Repeated repetitive (over)exertion (running, sprinting, kicking, dancing) overloads the muscle tendon attachments on the growth zones, causing irritation and inflammation in the growth zone (apophysitis).

-Training load should be reduced during periods of rapid growth (measure the height of young athletes every 3 months).
-Training should generally be varied and avoid repetitive movements.
-Alternate between different exercises over time to reduce strain.
-Quality of training is more important than quantity.
+Training intensity should be reduced during periods of rapid growth (consider measuring the height of young athletes every three months).
+Training should generally be varied, and repetitive movements should be avoided.
+Alternate between different exercises over time to reduce the strain.
+The quality of training is more important than the quantity.

 Symptoms